-For more information regarding the responsibilities of paramedics and ambulance service operators to prevent and control the spread of influenza, please refer to Section C (Influenza Control) of the Patient Care and Transportation Standards (revised October 2007) or any updates to this standard as issued by the Ministry and as outlined by clause 11(d) of O. Reg.
+For more information regarding the responsibilities of paramedics and ambulance service operators to prevent and control the spread of influenza, please refer to Section C (Influenza Control) of the Patient Care and Transportation Standards, version 2.2 and as outlined by clause 11(d) of O. Reg.
 257/00 under the Ambulance Act.